EvyatarAlcalay/Adaptive-Noise-Filtering/README.md

 ## ▶️ How to Run
 ### 1) Running 'Adaptive_Filters.m' by Sections:

-   -Open MATLAB and set the Current Folder to the repository root.
-Make sure the .wav files are accessible from this folder -Open Adaptive_Filters.m
+- Open MATLAB and set the Current Folder to the repository root.
+Make sure the .wav files are accessible from this folder
+- Open Adaptive_Filters.m
-   -The script is divided into Sections (marked with %%).
+- The script is divided into Sections (marked with %%).
 Each section corresponds to a specific question.
 Run them one by one using Run Section (Ctrl+Enter)

-   Mapping Sections:
+#### Mapping Sections:

 -%% The code for section 4,5 in Q1 – Generates AR(1) process, computes statistics (mean/second moment), finds β, runs optimal filters for
 𝐿
 =
 1..5
 L=1..5, computes NRdB.

 ### 2) Running 'adaptivepredict.m'
    -This function receives a vector of samples z_1,...,z_n (e.g. an audio segment) and z\hat_(n-1) returns the predicted next sample.
    -It internally tests multiple parameter sets for RLS and LMS and selects the one that achieves the best NRdB.